akshatpathak26/Smartphone-Data-Cleaning/README.md

-Here is a draft README.md file summarizing the key points of the data cleaning process documented in the Jupyter notebook:

 # Smartphone Data Cleaning

 This repository contains a Jupyter notebook (`data_cleaning_smartphone_data.ipynb`) that documents the process of cleaning a smartphone dataset (`smartphones.csv`).